Juan Manuel Santos

 Before being President, he was Minister of Foreign Trade (April 1991) responsible for inserting his country in the global economy.
 At that time, he was also elected by Congress as the equivalent of Vice-president (Presidential Designate) of the country.
 He was later Minister of Finance (February 2000) in charge of lifting his country out of the worst recession Colombia had experienced in 80 years, which he did.
 He was also Minister of Defense (July 2006 – May 2009) where he was able to inflict the severest blows to the FARC guerrillas in their 50 years of existence and bring them to the negotiating table.

 In 2005, Santos founded a new political party (The U Party).
-Just one year after being founded, it obtained the largest majority in the legislative elections putting an end to one hundred and fifty-seven years of bipartisan dominance of the Congress by the Liberal and the Conservative parties.
+Just one year after its foundation, it obtained the largest majority in the legislative elections putting an end to one hundred and fifty-seven years of bipartisan dominance of the Congress by the Liberal and the Conservative parties.

 He worked in London for nine years as the Chief of the Colombian Delegation to the International Coffee Organization.
 Before going into public life, he was a deputy publisher and editorial writer for eight years in the newspaper El Tiempo.
 He won the King of Spain Prize for Journalism for a series of chronicles that exposed the corruption of the Sandinista Revolution in Nicaragua.
 He has always been a staunch defender of the freedom of the press.

-Santos graduated from the Naval Academy in Cartagena.
-He holds a Business and Economics degree from the University of Kansas (1969) and did post-graduate studies in the London School of Economics (1973-1974), in the Fletcher School of Law and Diplomacy at Tufts University and in Harvard University as a Fulbright fellow, where he obtained a Mastersin Public Administration from the Kennedy School of Government (1981).
-He was a Nieman Fellow at Harvard (1987-1988) and after his presidency, he was named as the Angelopoulos Global Public Leaders Fellow also at Harvard (2018).
+Santos graduated with honors from the Colombian Naval Academy in Cartagena.
+He holds a Business and Economics degree from the University of Kansas (1969) and did post-graduate studies in the London School of Economics (1973-1974), in the Fletcher School of Law and Diplomacy at Tufts University and in Harvard University as a Fulbright fellow, where he obtained a Master’s in Public Administration from the Kennedy School of Government (1981).
+He was a Nieman Fellow at Harvard (1987- 1988) and after his presidency, he was named as the Angelopoulos Global Public Leaders Fellow also at Harvard (2018-2019).
 He has been awarded honorary doctorate degrees in various universities, including La Sorbonne and the London School of Economics.

 The World Economic Forum distinguished him as Young Global Leader and years later presented him with an exceptional Global Statesman Award in recognition of his leadership and contribution to peace.